Team14Optimization/T14_Optimization/Readme.md

  - Ensure 'model.m' has been run beforehand and the generated variable 'beta_coeff' is in the workspace
  - Run 'time.m' to fit model to Temperature vs time data
  - Run 'AIO.m' to perform All in one optimisation of the system
+ - Run 'AIO_p.m' to perform All in one optimisation of the system with fixed casing material